bard/emacs-run-command/README.md

 When no file is associated to the buffer (e.g. a `*Help*` or dired buffer), or when the file is not executable, the code above simply returns `nil`.

+(See [examples/run-command-recipe-executables.el](examples/run-command-recipe-executables.el) for a variant that will start the command once, and re-run it every time it's modified.)

 ### Specifying the working directory

 Example: you want to serve the current directory over HTTP, unless the file you're visiting is somewhere under a `public_html` directory, in which case you want to serve that directory instead.